ackinacki/ackinacki/README.md

 * A dedicated server for the Block Manager with SSH access.
 * Docker with the Compose plugin installed.

-### Generate Keys and Deploy the Block Manager Wallet:
+### Generate Keys and Deploy the Block Manager Wallet

 #### Manually (applies if you don’t have a license number)